You have questions, we have answers.

 NO!
 Bats are amazing little creatures and one of the most misunderstood and mistreated animals around.
 You are in fact 1000x more of a threat to a bat than they are to you.
 Remember: when you go into a cave, you are in their home and you should respect that.
 If you see a bat, leave it alone, don't shine your light on it and keep moving.
 They will never bother you unless you bother them.

-The Nashville Grotto of the NSS meets at the REI in Brentwood, TN on the 1st Thursday of each month at 7pm.
+The Nashville Grotto of the NSS meets at Radnor Lake Visitor Center in Nashville, TN on the 1st Tuesday of each month at 6:30pm (sharp).
 See you there!

 During the winter months, we average about a trip a month, sometimes more depending on the weather.
 But typically we have some kind of event or meeting going on every weekend, every month.